mousymous/Shogun-duel/README.md

     2. It is still not perfect so when adding a entity in the database make sure to leave a comment on which ID it has<br>
       - for example `entity_database.add_entity(object) // ID 0`.<br>

+---

 ### Things to do:<br>

+  - Add parallax effect in the background
   - Add Hitbox mechanics
   - Add Health mechanics
   - Don't worry adding a bot opponent for now, just focus on the list above